-Transfer In Transfer Out Amount Economic Development Authority General Fund \$ 39,335 Tax Increment District 2 General Fund 105,910 \$ 145,245
+Transfer In Transfer Out Amount Economic Development Authority General Fund \$ 10,000 Construction Project Fund General Fund 36,141 Tax Increment District 2 General Fund 123 Tax Increment District 2 Public Service Utilities 40,227 \$ 86,491

-The transfers from the General fund to the Economic Development Authority includes CARES funds transferred for making grants to local businesses and an annual transfer for economic development activities.
-The transfer from the General fund to Tax Increment District 2 was to eliminate the previous year receivable, payable between the two funds.
+The transfer from the General fund to the Economic Development Authority is an annual transfer for economic development activities.
+The transfers from the General fund to the Construction Project Fund and Tax Increment District 2 was to eliminate the deficits in those funds.